Furry Vengeance poster

 The inciting incident occurs at 10 minutes when Forest animals, led by a cunning raccoon, launch their first coordinated attack on Dan, destroying his GPS and sabotaging his car.
 The animals declare war to protect their habitat..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Dan commits fully to the development project despite the animal attacks, choosing his career over the warning signs.
+This illustrates the protagonist's commitment to Dan commits fully to the development project despite the animal attacks, choosing his career over the warning signs.
 He doubles down on destroying the forest habitat to meet Neal's deadline., moving from reaction to action.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Tammy takes Tyler and leaves Dan, returning to Chicago.
 Dan's family is gone—metaphorical death of his marriage and relationship with his son.
-He's alone, having sacrificed everything for corporate success., shows the protagonist at their lowest point.
+He's alone, having sacrificed everything for corporate success., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Dan discovers Neal's plan to build a massive corporate development, not the "eco-friendly" community promised.
 This revelation shows Dan he's been a pawn.
 He chooses nature and family over corporate loyalty., demonstrating the transformation achieved throughout the journey.